Northern Rockies Trail

 Resources

-- Maps: Large file containing detailed 1:20,000 scale maps on the NRT route.
-Made using maps provided by the provincial government of British Columbia, each of the 63 pages for the principal route covers roughly half of a day of hiking.
+• Maps: Large file containing detailed 1:20,000 scale maps on the NRT route.
+Made using maps provided by the provincial government of British Columbia.